0xalim/Notes/cps356/chapters/interludeMemoryAPI.md

 1. mmap() used to create anonymous memory region within program, associated with swap space.
 1. other calls:
- 1. calloc() allocates memory then zeros it before retuning.
+ 1. calloc() allocates memory then zeros it before returning.
  1. realloc() used for memory not in use, makes new larger region of memory by copying old region into it